DennitchGlitchie/Text-Message-Sign/README.md

   - Using certbot debian 10 running apache https://certbot.eff.org/instructions?ws=apache&os=debianbuster
   - Crontab -e "0  0  *  *  6 certbot renew --post-hook "systemctl restart apache2" to make sure the certificate is automatically renewed

+ - Assembled my updated version of sign using GPIO 17 to control with 3.3V.
+Relay upstream from the sign.
+Seems to work pretty well.